bberliner/openc2-json-schema/README.md

 The test suite is built to validate all the Command or Response JSON files that are stored in the `src/test/resources` directory.
 As such, simply adding a file, which must end in `.json` to the proper place in that hierarchy (any of `commands/good`, `commands/bad`, `responses/good`, or `responses/bad`) will be enough to have the file included automatically; no code changes required.
 Just re-run the tests as described above.

+> NOTE: It is possible to run the test suite against the various community contributed schema definition files in the src/main/resources/contrib directory, but you will have to make slight modifications to the JsonSchemaTest file to do so.
+There is an example section in that file that is currently commented out showing how this might be done.

 ### JSON-Schema Definitions

 The JSON-Schema definitions can be found in the `src/main/resources/command.json` file for an OpenC2 Command object, or in the `src/main/resources/response.json` file for an OpenC2 Response object.
 While this repository is written etirely in Kotlin, there are many implementations that support [JSON-Schema (draft 07)](https://json-schema.org/implementations.html) in many different programming languages, including **.NET**, **C++**, **Go**, **Java**, **Kotlin**, **JavaScript**, **PHP**, **Python**, **Ruby**, and **Objective-C**.
 So, these definition files, being based on the JSON-Schema standard, can be used directly in whatever implementation using whatever language you prefer for your use case (as long as they support the 07 draft of the spec).